 Welcome to Diane's Blog - Canning and Cooking at Home

 Okokok, I had enough!
 I had to try what "everyone else" was making and causing a fuss over!
 I kept avoiding the recipe because of that giant stick of butter perched on top of the roast!!
 ICK!
-So, I decided to make the recipe 'as-is' but, I added the extra step of removing the fat at the END of cook time and what happened?
+So, I decided to make the recipe using half the butter.
 WINNER!!
-All the flavors of the butter melded into the recipe but, most all the fat removed from the final plated meal.
-It's a Win-Win!
-I love the pepperoncini's too!!
-They add a little spicy vinegar kick to the overall flavor.
+All the flavors of the pepperoncini's meld into the meat in this recipe It's a Winner!
+The pepperoncini's add a little spicy vinegar kick to the overall flavor too.
 I put about 10-12 peppers in mine and you may want to add more or use less.
 Most folks seem to like using 4-6.
 In any case, make this - you won't regret it. ~Enjoy!
 Diane

 3.5 to 5 lb. chuck/pot roast